menu

 Recklessness

 Recklessness can be proven almost the same way as negligence.
 However, it is far more egregious conduct that is required to meet this standard.
-Recklessness involves conduct that constitutes a conscious disregard for the life of another person, which is just shy of actual intent to cause harm, but more significant than negligence.
-Negligence occurs when someone unknowingly causes harm (or, in this case, death) to another person, while recklessness is when someone knowingly took a risk, putting another person’s life at risk.
+Recklessness involves conduct that constitutes a conscious disregard for the life of another person, which is just shy of actual intent to cause harm but more significant than negligence.
+Negligence occurs when someone unknowingly causes harm (or, in this case, death) to another person, while recklessness is when someone knowingly takes a risk, putting another person’s life at risk.

 There are two tests to determine recklessness: a subjective test and an objective test.
 A subjective test is where the accused knew or was believed to have been thinking when the act happened.
 An objective test is what a reasonable person would have or should have thought in the defendant’s position.
 Either way, if the person should have had a conscious awareness of their conduct and that such conduct could lead to the death of another person, that is usually sufficient to prove that a defendant was reckless.

-Examples of recklessness include, but are not limited to drinking and driving, car racing in residential areas, substance use in public areas, carrying concealed weapons, keeping guns in easily accessible areas when children are present, and having unprotected sex when you are aware you may or do have HIV/AIDS.
+Examples of recklessness include but are not limited to, drinking and driving, car racing in residential areas, substance use in public areas, carrying concealed weapons, keeping guns in easily accessible areas when children are present, and having unprotected sex when you are aware you may or do have HIV/AIDS.
 These are not the only examples.

 Intentional Acts